-VAF is a fixed income fund tracking the Bloomberg Australia Bond Composite Index.
-It is designed for investors that are looking for a pure low cost fixed income ETF.
-Usually fixed income exposure is critical for investors looking for a balanced portfolio.
-However given the low interest rate environment, fixed income returns will be depressed going forward from 2 side.
+VAF is a fixed income fund tracking the Bloomberg Australia Bond Composite Index which is made up of Australian government (state and federal issuers).
+It is designed for investors that are looking for a pure low cost government fixed income ETF.

-Firstly, income yield will be low due to current low interest rates.
-Bond prices moves inverse to rate moves so when rates eventually rises.
-Higher rates would lead to losses in capital value of the bond.
+It is important to note that as bond prices moves inverse to interest rate moves so when rates eventually rises the higher rates would lead to losses in capital value of the bond.
 The longer the bond duration (term of the bond), the more sensitive the bond is to rise in rates.